Skip to footer content

 {

-// Get path to HTML file
+// Resolve the full path to the HTML template

 string htmlFilePath = Path.Combine(_environment.WebRootPath, "templates", $"{templateName}.html");